saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/settings-manager.md

 };
 ```

-For values which should not be migrated during environment cloning (as private keys to payment provider), developer should use domain field to bind it to particular store instance.
+For values that should not be migrated during environment cloning (as private keys to payment provider), the developer should use the `domain` field to bind it to a particular store instance.

 ## Available methods